Billy Higgins (vaudeville): Service in the United States Army

 When the Bearcats were deployed to Europe, Higgins was chief entertainer for the 14-day trip — which included a stay at Camp Upton, New York, and a Transatlantic crossing aboard the Saxonia.
 In Europe, the Bearcats were stationed at Chatel-Chéhéry.
 Early on, after arriving, they organized a regimental show and entertained guest of the 805th Pioneer Infantry, among whom included the Congressional Committee on Military Affairs, the Staff College of the American Expeditionary Forces, and several other visitors of high rank.
 Lieutenant Leonce Raoul Legendre (1895–1951), of the Headquarters Company, was in charge of the show and the band that, together, comprised the Bearcat Entertainers.
-But, Higgins was the de facto stage director.
+However, Higgins was the de facto stage director.
 He gained popularity singing songs such as: